tomiproyectx/CS1.6GG/README.md

 [Data Modelling Doc(Technical Design - GGXA.xlsx)](https://github.com/tomiproyectx/CS1.6GG/raw/main/Technical%20Design%20-%20GGXA.xlsx)

 Only one [Python script](https://github.com/tomiproyectx/CS1.6GG/blob/main/web_scrapper.py) is in charge of doing all the ETL/ELT processes.
 It runs daily at midnight on my personal Windows computer (I used Windows Task Scheduler for this).
-The script extracts the raw data from the corresponding web page(s), cleans it, backs it up locally into a file system, and ingests it through a .csv file into an SQLite database located locally in the same directory as the script.
+The script extracts the raw data from the corresponding web page(s), cleans it, backs it up locally into a file system, and ingests it through a .csv file into an SQLite database located in the same directory as the script.
 Data is ingested into a database table which will contain the raw data with no transformations.
 Following the zone modeling, it ends up being a raw table (RAW)

 **RAW Create Statement:** [CREATE TABLE raw_gg_teamplay_players.sql](https://github.com/tomiproyectx/CS1.6GG/blob/main/CREATE%20TABLE%20raw_gg_teamplay_players.sql)